-You must submit your claim to us by three months after the end of the year in which you got the service, item or drug.
+You must submit your claim to us within 90 days of the date you got the service, item or drug.

 C. Coverage decisions

 When we get your request for payment, we will make a coverage decision.
 This means that we will decide whether your health care or drug is covered by the plan.
 We will also decide the amount, if any, you have to pay for the health care or drug.